swirtSJW/migration_tools/README.md

 in your migration source, which may be helpful in planning and facilitating discussion around your migrations.

-drush mt-list-html-files directory_name
+* drush mt-list-html-files [directory_name]
  Scans a specified directory and its subdirectories and lists all htm(l) files.
- Particularly useful if you a migrating from a site that did not use a CMS.
+ Particularly useful if you a migrating from a site that did not use a CMS and need to generate a list of pages for content audit/weeding.

-drush mt-list-html-directories directory_name
+* drush mt-list-html-directories [directory_name]
  Scans a directory and lists all directories containing htm(l) files.

-drush mt-list-html-directories directory_name
+* drush mt-list-file-directories [directory_name]
  Scans a directory and lists all directories containing binary files that are not image files. (doc, pdf, ppt...)